How to Grip a Pistol and Master Recoil

 Shooting hand: Set the right grip tension.

-Without the left-right vice, your sights might be off left or right when moving the pistol (in the draw, hitting moving targets, etc.).
+Without the left-right vise, your sights might be off left or right when moving the pistol (in the draw, hitting moving targets, etc.).

 The sights can also return from recoil in an unpredictable way.

-Without the forward-back vice, your sights might be off up or down when moving the pistol (in the draw, hitting moving targets, etc.).
+Without the forward-back vise, your sights might be off up or down when moving the pistol (in the draw, hitting moving targets, etc.).

 The sights can also return from recoil in an unpredictable way.

-and brace against the support hand with the shooting hand, using only your wrists.
+Brace against the support hand with the shooting hand.
+Do both using only your wrists.

 You should feel the upper forearm muscles in your support arm working hard.

-Without the up-down vice, your support hand will break off of the gun in recoil when shooting 9mm and more powerful ammo.
+Without the up-down vice, your support hand will break off of the gun in recoil when shooting 9mm ammo.

-You'll be shooting 1-handed, even though to most people it will look like you're shooting 2-handed.
+To most people it will look like you're shooting 2-handed, but you'll be shooting 1-handed.

 Support hand: Keep constant pressure up towards the trigger guard.
-One cue for this is pulling with the wrist up towards your hairline.
+It should come from the wrist.

 Some people get lazy and milk the grip like a cow.
 Keep it firm all the way through your string of fire.